Letters from Lodi

 • Key producers: Bokisch Vineyards "Rosado" (Grenache with Tempranillo and/or Graciano); Lorenza Wine (Grenache, Carignan, Cinsaut, Mourvèdre); Klinker Brick Winery (Grenache, Carignan, Syrah, Mourvèdre); Mettler Family (Grenache, Syrah, Mourvèdre); Mikami Vineyards (Grenache, Syrah, Mourvèdre); PRIE Winery "Eleanora" (Grenache, Mourvèdre); Seis Soles Wine Co.
 (Grenache, Mourvèdre); McCay "Reserve" (Grenache, Cinsaut)

-• Largely because of the presence of the historic 25-acre Bechthold Vineyard—Cinsaut planted in 1886—Lodi has become well known for dry rosés made from this Southern French grape which produces round, fruit-forward (strawberry, cherry, rhubarb, cranberry-like) styles of wines that are moderate in acidty yet have a svelte, flowing, often mineral or earth toned character.
+• Largely because of the presence of the historic 25-acre Bechthold Vineyard—Cinsaut planted in 1886—Lodi has become well known for dry rosés made from this Southern French grape which produces round, fruit-forward (strawberry, cherry, rhubarb, cranberry-like) styles of wines that are moderate in acidity yet have a svelte, flowing, often mineral or earth-toned character.

 • Key producers: McCay Cellars; Michael David Winery; Onesta Wines; Acquiesce Winery; Estate Crush; Ser Winery; Birichino Winery; Acquiesce Winery